kacprzak/blogbuzz/README.txt

 $Id

-Thank you for download Antsin Drupal theme - BlogBuzz.
+Thank you for download Antsin Drupal theme - BlogBuzzII.

 For more information on how to use this theme, please visit our online forums at www.antsin.com.